 Then my husband, Ed, came home one day with a novel for me to read.
 It was called “Highland Fling” and yes it probably appealed to him because he is Scottish 🙂

-The leading character in the novel was a London-based Virtual Assistant who had a client with interests in Scotland and the story revolved around the Virtual Assistant travelling to Scotland to review those interests.
+The leading character in the novel was a London-based Virtual Assistant.
+She had a client with interests in Scotland and the story revolved around the Virtual Assistant travelling to Scotland to review those interests.

-And so my 9 year journey began.
-I had found an industry that was made up of women who had taken work/life balance seriously and set themselves up as self-employed administrators to be able to work from home, contribute to the family budget and at the same time have the flexibility and control they needed to support their children, parents and others who were important to them.
+And so my journey began.
+I had found an industry that was made up of women who had taken work/life balance seriously.
+They had set themselves up as self-employed administrators to be able to work from home.
+They were able to contribute to the family budget and at the same time have the flexibility and control they needed.
+They were supporting their children, parents and others who were important to them.
 They didn’t need to be super-women anymore.
-(Anyone who has experienced the juggling act of handling work and small children demands will understand that term!)
+(Anyone who has experienced the juggling act of handling work and small children or caring for others and their demands will understand that term!)

 However, there is still a long way to go.

 There are issues with quality and clients being able to assess whether the services they will receive from a new virtual assistant will be reliable, professional and confidential.
-The industry can’t continue to grow with the support of its clients and as the barrier to entry is very low, there are occasions when a new virtual assistant will let the client down that creates a bad impression for the whole industry.
-Having a way to ensure that new virtual assistant adhere to a high level of quality is imperative if the industry is to survive in Australia.
+The industry can’t continue to grow without the support of its clients.
+As the barrier to starting a VA business is very low, there are occasions when a new virtual assistant will let the client down.
+This creates a bad impression for the whole industry.
+Having a way to ensure that new virtual assistants adhere to a high level of quality is imperative if the industry is to survive in Australia.

 In 2010 I was on the working party to create a not for profit association for virtual business in Australia.
 This eventuated in the first not for profit association in Australia being registered in 2011.
 As the inaugural President of this organisation I was privileged to able to work closely with a group of inspiring individuals who were prepared to volunteer their time, expertise and resources to support this major step for the industry.